 to deliver a complete industrialized solution

-projects tested by the clients
+stores projects tested by the client in year 1

 to produce local market studies thanks to the architecture deployed